 Cost-Saving Tips

-• Regular Checks: Keep updated with USCIS for any fee changes.
+- Regular Checks: Keep up with the USCIS for any fee changes.

 Pathway to a Marriage-Based Green Card

-Securing a marriage-based green card is a significant step for couples where one partner is a U.S. citizen or a lawful permanent resident (LPR).
-The process involves several crucial stages, from ensuring the marriage is legally recognized to the final green card interview.
+Securing a marriage-based green card is a significant step for couples.
+This is where one partner is a U.S. citizen or a lawful permanent resident (LPR).
+The process includes several crucial stages, from legally recognizing the marriage to the final green card interview.

 Legal Recognition of Marriage